Executive Summary: E-2 Visa Timeline

 There are some actions and steps you can take to avoid delays in the processing of your E-2 application.
 A comprehensive and compelling application is key to an efficient and successful application:

-Eligibility for an E2 Visa
+Eligibility for an E-2 Visa

 Treaty investors must show the following E-2 Visa requirements and evidence to be eligible: